Proactive Live Chat: Benefits For Businesses + Best Practices

 From cart abandonment to quick FAQ and language support — there are various use cases of proactive chat.
 Here are some good ones for better customer experience and higher website conversions.

-1. Sending a proactive welcome message to new visitors
+1. Sending a welcome message to new visitors

 Try to put yourself in their shoes: you’d need to first take a look at all the information in front of you, analyze it, and then decide whether to continue engaging with the site or opting to ask for assistance.
 This is why timing that initial friendly “nudge” just right is so critical, both to customer experience and getting users to actually stay.

-Crafting personalized short welcome message for customers is a great way to engage target audience and increase brand loyalty.
+Crafting a personalized short welcome message for customers is a great way to engage the target audience and increase brand loyalty.

 2. Offering a discount on the first order